Upton-by-Chester: Education

 There are four primary schools in Upton-by-Chester; namely Acresfield Academy, Mill View Primary School, Upton Heath Church of England Primary School (formerly known as Upton Manor) and Upton Westlea Primary School.
 Upton-by-Chester High School is a co-educational state secondary school established in 1968.
+There is a school for children with special educational needs or disabilities, Dorin Park School & Specialist SEN College.

 Community

 The Countess of Chester Hospital is the principal NHS general hospital and accident & emergency department for the city of Chester and the surrounding area.

 Chester Zoo opened in 1931 and is now one of the largest zoos in the United Kingdom.

 In and around Upton-by-Chester there are several shopping areas, including Bache, Upton-Heath and Weston Grove.
-In the vicinity there are at least four pubs, including the Race Horse, the Frog, the Mill@Upton (formerly the Egerton Arms Hotel) and The Wheatsheaf Inn.
+In the vicinity there are at least four pubs, including the Oak Tree, the Brewers Arms, the Mill@Upton (formerly the Egerton Arms Hotel) and The Wheatsheaf Inn.

 Other local amenities include a Royal British Legion Club, the Upton-by-Chester Golf Club, a bowling green and a village hall.